gemiyudhia/socialfy/README.md

 - **Next.js**: A React framework for server-side rendering and web app development.
 - **Tailwind CSS**: A utility-first CSS framework for responsive designs.
 - **TypeScript**: A JavaScript superset that adds static typing.
 - **Firebase**: A backend platform for authentication and data storage.
+- **NextAuth.js**: A library for authentication in Next.js applications.

 ## Installation